duduCarneiro/souvenir/README.md

 # 👨‍💻 About

-This was the first big project presented during [Le Wagon coding bootcamp](https://www.lewagon.com) 🔔!
+This was the final project presented on [Le Wagon coding bootcamp](https://www.lewagon.com) 🔔!
 <br>
 > *"Building an Airbnb clone from scratch in just five days is one of the most challenging and enjoyable moments of the entire bootcamp!⠀That’s the first time the students code in teams, learning to collaborate on Github using pull requests and deploying their apps on Heroku, using the same workflow as successful startups."
 (Le Wagon)*
 <br>